 The first major tip I can give you for saving money is to travel in the rainy season.
-Don’t be scared off by the title, it doesn’t rain all day every day.
-Expect an hour or so of rain but dry streets at all other times.
+Don’t be put off by the title, it doesn’t rain all day every day.
+Expect an hour of rain but dry streets at all other times.
 This isn’t Ireland, the rain is temporary in Thailand.

 If you’re planning on eating out the first thing you should do is check Eatigo.com.
 Eatigo is a restaurant booking platform which offers table reservations with discounts.
 Depending on when you book, savings of 50% on the total cost is common.
 In general, the biggest discounts are available for booking outside of peak hours.
 But peak hours seem to differ for certain restaurants so you have plenty of choices.
 Even if you like eating at 5 pm or 10 pm you can still find up to 50% discounts on dinner.

 Try restaurants and eateries less frequented by readers of guidebooks and travel blogs like this one.
 The savings can be enormous.
 Most tourists and rich travelers will gravitate towards the Thong Lor, Asok, & Nana areas along Sukhumvit and the restaurants here are priced accordingly.
 You can drop a fortune on dinner at places like “El Gaucho”, the Argentinian restaurant chain that has staggeringly high prices for steak.
 Head down the BTS line to On Nut where you can find an all-you-can-eat place called Best Beef.
 490/2 Sukhumvit Rd.
 Open every day from 4 pm – 12 am this place is super popular with locals and savvy foreigners.
 Stuff yourself to the point of bursting for around USD$10.
 Even closer to the BTS station is another buffet with really economical prices.
 Between Sukhumvit 48/4 Alley and Soi 50, look for the large open-air eatery with people huddled around hot plates.
 For just over 200 Baht (USD$6) you can eat as much chicken, beef, pork, seafood & sides as you can handle.

 Health and Fitness